AsexGenomeEvol/Timema_asex_genomes/2a_Genome_assembly/README.md

 #### execution

 `BESST` pipeline does not handle well too many contigs on input, therefore prior scaffolding we filter out everything smaller than 250 bases (couple of minutes).
 Then we build a bwa index (couple of hours) and finally map all pair end and mate pairs to contigs.
 Note that this is 5 (libraries) * 10 (species) = 50 jobs, where each job takes couple of hours.
 In the end we need to build an index for every single one of the bam files.
+Note that all this depends on existing files, so even the make files will not like that the files and directories do not exist.

 ```
 make filter.batch3